DQiaole/ZITS_inpainting/README.md

 3. Download the pretrained masked wireframe detection model to the './ckpt' fold.: [LSM-HAWP](https://drive.google.com/drive/folders/1yg4Nc20D34sON0Ni_IOezjJCFHXKGWUW?usp=sharing) ([MST ICCV2021](https://github.com/ewrfcas/MST_inpainting) retrained from [HAWP CVPR2020](https://github.com/cherubicXN/hawp)).
 4. Prepare the wireframs:

-    as the MST train the LSM-HAWP using Pytorch 1.3.1 and it encounter [problem](https://github.com/cherubicXN/hawp/issues/31) when inference in Pytorch 1.9.1, we should prepare a new environment for wireframs inference specifically
+    as the MST train the LSM-HAWP in Pytorch 1.3.1 and it causes [problem](https://github.com/cherubicXN/hawp/issues/31) when tested in Pytorch 1.9, we recommand to inference the lines(wireframes) with torch==1.3.1.
+If the line detection is not based on torch1.3.1, the performance may drop a little.
     ```
     conda create -n wireframs_inference_env python=3.6
     conda activate wireframs_inference_env
+    pip install torch==1.3.1 torchvision==0.4.2
-    pip install -r wireframs_inference_requirement.txt
+   pip install -r requirement.txt
     ```
    then extracting the wireframs use following code
     ```
-    CUDA_VISIBLE_DEVICES=0 python lsm_hawp_inference.py --ckpt_path <best_lsm_hawp.pth> --input_path <input image path> --output_path <output image path>
+    python lsm_hawp_inference.py --ckpt_path <best_lsm_hawp.pth> --input_path <input image path> --output_path <output image path> --gpu_ids '0'
     ```
-5. Download the pretrained models for perceptual loss, provided by [LaMa](https://github.com/saic-mdal/lama):
+5. If you need to train the model, please download the pretrained models for perceptual loss, provided by [LaMa](https://github.com/saic-mdal/lama):
     ```
     mkdir -p ade20k/ade20k-resnet50dilated-ppm_deepsup/